fu4303/portfolio-vincentntang/content/posts/2019-into-2020/index.md

 title: '2019 into 2020'
 template: post
 thumbnail: '../../thumbnails/js.png'
-slug: demystifying-javascript-promises-async-await
+slug: 2019-into-2020
 categories:
-  - Javascript
+  - Personal
 tags:
-  - media queries
-  - responsive design
-  - workflow
+  - reflection
 ---

 Every year I've written things I did/learned this year, and where I want to move forward for the next year.
-My previous post is for 2018 is here[2018-into-2019](https://vincentntang.com/).
+My previous post is for 2018 is here[2018-into-2019](/2018-into-2019).
 The tradition continues on this year again :)

 ## I gave 7 talks